Master Git Reset, Rebase, and Cherry-Pick

 Expected Output

-Detailed explanations with ASCII diagrams, concrete use cases, solved practical scenarios and decision table for each command.
+Detailed explanations with ASCII diagrams, concrete use cases, solved practical scenarios, and a decision table for each command.

 Learn more